4dn-dcic/snovault/docs/source/keys.rst

 Name Key
 ^^^^^^^^

 The name key is a special field specified on the item type definition.
 It augments the resource path so that the '@id' field of the item contains a path using the name_key instead of the uuid.
+To be explicit, the name key must match the traversal key and is only really useful for changing the resource path.
 See final example below.

 .. code-block:: python

   # In this case we specify matching traversal_key and name_key.
 This means that
   # the resource path is augmented to show the name_key instead of the uuid AND
   # you can get the item via resource path ie: Get /testing-keys-name/<name>
+  # and that is what always shows up when you access that item
   @collection('testing-keys-name', traversal_key='testing_keys_name:name')
   class TestingKeysName(Item):
       """